mcdonc/devenv-secrets/README.rst

 the secrets are placed into environment variables for the duration of the shell.

-It will work without configuration on most Linux systems that have a desktop environment and on MacOS.
-It will not work on headless systems without using an alternate keyring implementation (e.g. unless you set ``PYTHON_KEYRING_BACKEND`` to an appropriately secure implementation that works in your CI environment).
+It will work without backend configuration on most Linux systems that have a desktop environment and on MacOS.
+It will not work on headless systems unless you set ``PYTHON_KEYRING_BACKEND`` to an appropriately secure implementation that works in your CI environment.

 Setting It Up
 -------------